 1. “Potential Energy Savings” represents the potential savings as a percentage of the total energy use for each technology category.
-E.g., if “refrigeration” as an end-use was 20% of a farmer’s electricity usage, and if the above table showed a Potential Energy Savings of 25%, then the net effect would be a 5% overall electricity energy savings (20% * 25% = 5%).
-An individual farmer can then predict the Economic Benefit through annual cost savings by taking 5% of their annual bill.
-So, if a farmer’s annual electricity bill is $10,000 then the potential cost savings for implementing HE Refrigeration would be 5% * $10,000 = $500.
+E.g., if livestock waterer heating as an end-use was 20% of a farmer’s electricity usage, and if the above table showed a Potential Energy Savings of 50%, then the net effect would be a 10% overall electricity energy savings (20% * 50% = 10%).
+An individual farmer can then predict the Economic Benefit through annual cost savings as 10% of their annual bill.
+So, if a farmer’s annual electricity bill is $10,000 then the potential cost savings for switching to energy-free waterers would be 10% * $10,000 = $1,000.

 2. “Simple Payback” is defined as the installation costs divided by the potential energy cost savings.
 An individual farmer can then predict the Expected Implementation Cost by taking the cost savings from item #1 above and multiplying it by the Simple Payback for the Technology being investigated.
-So, if the HE Refrigeration had a Typical Simple Payback of 3.0 years, then the estimated implementation cost would be $500 * 3.0 = $1,500.
+So in this example, if energy-free waterers have a Typical Simple Payback of 5.0 years, then the estimated implementation cost would be $1,000 * 5.0 = $5,000.